Who can sit in the priority seats?

-I was issued a penalty fare although I ordered an SMS ticket at the Metro station.
+I was issued a penalty fare although I ordered an mobileticket at the Metro station.
 Why?

-The SMS ticket is not a valid ticket until you have received the SMS with the ticket.
+Mobile ticket is not a valid ticket until you have received the ticket.
 On the Metro, passengers must have a ticket before entering the Metro platform area after having passed the Travel Card readers.
 The beginning of the platform area is marked with a yellow line.

-It is the passenger's responsibility to ensure they have received the SMS ticket before boarding a tram, commuter train, bus or ferry, or entering the Metro platform area.
-If you order or receive the SMS ticket when you are already on a vehicle or in the Metro platform area, the ticket is not valid and you may be issued a penalty fare.
+It is the passenger's responsibility to ensure they have received mobile ticket before boarding a tram, commuter train, bus or ferry, or entering the Metro platform area.
+If you order or receive the ticket when you are already on a vehicle or in the Metro platform area, the ticket is not valid and you may be issued a penalty fare.

 Can I get a refund for my ticket if the bus is late?

 Minor disruptions to transport services such as a service not running or being delayed or ahead of time, do not entitle customers to refunds.